Check out the uselessd project for a saner systemd base.

 Make an xBill mod that replaces Bill Gates' sprite with that of our great overlord Lennart Poettering.
 Maybe.

 Research, work on and promote reimplementations of common systemd interfaces (hostnamed, localed, timedated, etc.) and their D-Bus APIs, which will facilitate running applications that depend on them, without the host system having to use systemd as its PID1.
-The OpenBSD Foundation is currently developing OS-agnostic, BSD-licensed replacements, which will likely prove the most viable.
+An OpenBSD GSoC developer is currently working on OS-agnostic, BSD-licensed replacements, which will likely prove the most viable.
 In the meantime, take a look at Gentoo's OpenRC-settingsd, as well as Canonical's systemd-shim and ubuntu-system-service.
 For udev alternatives, see Gentoo's eudev and Busybox's mdev (source).